Cal Petersen

-Calvin Louis Petersen (born October 19, 1994) is an American professional ice hockey goaltender for the Iowa Wild of the American Hockey League (AHL) while under contract to the Minnesota Wild of the National Hockey League (NHL).
+Calvin Louis Petersen (born October 19, 1994) is an American professional hockey player who is a goaltender and is currently with the Washington Capitals of the National Hockey League (NHL) on a Professional Tryout Agreement.
+He most recently played for the Iowa Wild of the American Hockey League (AHL) while under contract to the Minnesota Wild of the National Hockey League (NHL).
 He was selected in the fifth round, 129th overall by the Buffalo Sabres in the 2013 NHL entry draft.
 On July 1, 2017, he signed a two-year entry-level contract with the Kings as an unrestricted free agent.

 Prior to turning professional, Petersen played college ice hockey for the University of Notre Dame.
 He set an NCAA Division I record of 87 saves during the longest collegiate ice hockey game ever.
 Petersen was named to the All-Rookie Team and First All-Star Team while at Notre Dame.